 Taking: What Your Pet Needs on the Road

 If you decide to take your pet with you, think about these things: Does your pet suffer from car sickness?
 Will he behave inside a plane?
 Does she acclimate to strange places?

-Whether traveling by car or plane, pack your pet’s food, medications, and medical records and have them with you at all times.
-Remember to pack extra food and medications for unpredictable delays.
+Whether traveling by car or plane, pack your pet’s food, medication, and medical records and always keep them with you.
+Remember to pack extra food and medication for unpredictable delays.
 Also, ask your veterinarian for a health certificate if crossing state lines.
-If you are traveling to another country, be sure to check the regulations of the destination country (vaccinations, blood tests, microchipping, and parasite treatments may all be required).
+If you are traveling to another country, be sure to check the regulations of the destination country (vaccinations, blood tests, microchipping, and parasite treatment may all be required).